 Let’s clear the air and set the record straight on some of the most common misconceptions.
 By understanding the science behind hydration, you can build a routine that truly works for your skin and invest in products that deliver on their promises.
 We’ll tackle the confusion around face oils, manage expectations about what a single ingredient can accomplish, and address the fear of that dreaded sticky finish.
 Getting these facts straight will help you choose the right products and use them effectively for visibly healthier, more hydrated skin.
 This isn’t about chasing trends; it’s about understanding what your skin actually needs to thrive.

-Myth: Face Oils Are Hydrating
+Myth #1: Face Oils Are the Same as Hydrating Serums

 This is one of the biggest points of confusion in skincare.
 While face oils are fantastic for your skin, they don’t actually hydrate it.
 Hydration is the process of increasing your skin’s water content.
 Oils, by their very nature, are occlusive—meaning they create a barrier on the skin’s surface.
 This barrier is excellent for locking in moisture and preventing water loss, but oils themselves don’t add water.
 In fact, they repel it.
 Think of them as moisturizers, not hydrators.
 For the best results, apply your hydrating serum to damp skin first, then layer a face oil on top to seal in all that goodness.

-Myth: Hyaluronic Acid Can Replace a Pro Treatment
+Myth #2: Hyaluronic Acid Can Replace a Pro Treatment

 We love hyaluronic acid—it’s a hydration superstar that can hold up to 1,000 times its weight in water, giving your skin a temporary plumping effect that softens fine lines.
 However, its effects are primarily on the surface.
 While it’s an essential part of a daily skincare routine, it doesn’t replace the profound, long-term results of a professional treatment.
 Procedures like Corrective Microneedling™ work on a much deeper level to stimulate your body’s natural collagen and elastin production, leading to lasting improvements in skin texture and firmness.
 Think of your serum as daily maintenance that supports and extends the incredible results from your practitioner.